blurryyou/abiteofcake/A Quick Guide to OmegaT.md

 3. You can configure alerts for this metric by clicking **More** > **Configure alerts**.
    * You need to pay for the automatic alerts.

+## How to Translate XLSX File(s) in OmegaT

+### Overview

+The Open XML filter of OmegaT loads the .xlsx strings in the physical order in the source document instead of the logic order in the spreadsheet.
+In this case, you may find that the segments are ranked *randomly* in the OmegaT Editor, which would be confusing for you to track the segments and their context.

+Refer to [OmegaT Bug Ticket #288 on SourceForge](https://sourceforge.net/p/omegat/bugs/288/) for the bug details.

+As this issue hasn't been fixed yet, you can process your .xlsx file(s) to generate an "organized" intermediate file with Okapi Rainbow in following steps.

+Okapi Framework is a free, open-source, cross-platforms and Java-based localization toolkit.
+You can download the package and read the documentation on its website [Okapi Framework.org](http://okapiframework.org/wiki/index.php?title=Main_Page).
+You may need to install or upgrade Java on your local machine.

+Rainbow is a toolbox with GUI in the Okapi Framework.

+### Steps

+You need to pre-process, translate and then post-process the .xlsx files as follows:

+#### 1. Pre-process .xlsx file(s) with Rainbow

+1. Download Okapi Framework to your local machine and open Rainbow.
+2. Drag your source .xlsx file(s) into the Input List.
+3. Configure your customized rules if necessary.
+   1. Right-click the "okf-openxml" > **Edit Document Properties** or Double-click it to open **Input Document Properties** window.
+   2. Click **Create** to create a new configuration for your .xlsx file(s).
+   3. In **Office 2007 Filter Parameters** > **Excel Options**, configure as you need.
+      - e.g. Check the box of **Translate Sheet Names** or select the columns or in different sheets you don't need to translate to exclude them from the intermediate file(s).
+4. Set your language pair and the corresponding encodings in the tab of **Languages and Encodings**.
+5. Set your root and path and folder rules in **Other Settings**.
+You can also use the default.
+6. Click **Utilities** > **Translation Kit Creation** in the menu.
+7. Select **Generic XLIFF** or **OmegaT Project** in the Type of package to create window.
+   - If you already have a OmegaT project for this job, or the .xlsx files belongs to a bigger project consisting of more files, select **XLIFF.**
+   - If it is a new or standalone job, select **OmegaT Project**.
+8. Click **Execute**.

+#### 2. Load the intermediate file(s) into OmegaT and translate

+If you select XLIFF, load the intermediate file(s) into OmegaT in following steps:

+1. Go the same folder your .xlsx file(s) in by default settings or your customized output path.
+2. Open the folder **pack1** (default) > **work** to find your intermediate file(s) whose extension name is **.xlf**.
+3. Load the .xlf file(s) into OmegaT by moving the file(s) into the source folder in your existed OmegaT project folder, or by clicking **Project** > **Load Source File(s)** in the menu.
+4. Start to translate.

+If you select OmegaT project, load the project into OmegaT in following steps:

+1. Click **Project** > **Open** in the menu.
+2. Find your project folder in the default or your customized output path.
+3. Click **Open**.

+#### 3. Post-process and create the translated .xlsx file(s)

+After the translation is done, you need to convert the file(s) back to .xlsx in following steps:

+1. Click **Project** > **Create Translated Files** in the menu or use short-cut **Ctrl + Shift + D**.
+2. Open Rainbow and drag the file **manifest.rkm** in pack1 into the Input List.
+3. Click **Utilities** > **Translation Kit Post-processing** in the menu.
+4. After the processing is done, you can find the translated .xlsx file(s) in **...\pack1\done**.

+### Spreadsheet Notes

+Be careful with the following issues when processing spreadsheets:

+- Translating headers and sheet names may corrupt the calculation of formulas and functions.
+  - e.g. vlookup.
+- Convert the units when necessary.
+  - e.g. inches and meters/centimeters, dollars and RMB, etc.
+- Heights and widths of the cells may need adjustments in the translated .xlsx file(s), especially for EN-ZH language pair.
+- tbd

 ## How to contact OmegaT

 If you encounter any issues concerning OmegaT, please contact the developers by the following approaches: